microsoft/FluidFramework/build-tools/docs/fluid-build.md

 ---

+# Build system evolution

+### (We'll come back to this.)

+1. Scripts (npm, make, just)
+2. Task-based (lage, lerna)
+3. Artifact-based (Bazel, Pants)

+---

+# Build system evolution

+### (We'll come back to this.)

+1. Scripts
+2. Task-based **<-- fluid-build is here**
+3. Artifact-based

+---

 # Gall's law

-**A complex system that works is invariably found to have evolved from a simple system that worked.** A complex system designed from scratch never works and cannot be patched up to make it work.
+> **A complex system that works is invariably found to have evolved from a simple system that worked.** A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a working simple system.

 ---

-# A little bit of history
+# Some history

 When Fluid was getting started, packages looked like this: